A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Introduction

 Secondary CMB anisotropies include gravitational lensing of the CMB \citep[e.g.,][]{hu00} and the thermal Sunyaev-Zel'dovich (SZ) effect \citep{sunyaev70}.
 These signals are non-Gaussian in general, although they are often studied through their effect on the power spectrum.
-For example, detections of the effect of gravitational lensing in CMB data have often relied on the effect of acoustic peak smearing in the two-point function or power spectrum \citep[e.g.,][]{reichardt09a,das11,keisler11,story12,das13}, but more information can be extracted from CMB lensing when the four-point function is considered \citep[e.g.,][]{das11b,vanengelen12}.
+For example, detections of the effect of gravitational lensing in CMB data have often relied on the effect of acoustic peak smearing in the two-point function or power spectrum \citep[e.g.,][]{reichardt09a,das11,keisler11,story13,das13}, but more information can be extracted from CMB lensing when the four-point function is considered \citep[e.g.,][]{das11b,vanengelen12}.

 The thermal SZ (tSZ) effect arises from the spectral distortion of the CMB through interactions with hot gas in galaxy clusters and provides an efficient means of finding distant, massive clusters \citep[e.g.,][]{williamson11,planck11-5.1a,reichardt13,hasselfield13}.
 The tSZ power spectrum measures the mean squared signal from all clusters and is a sensitive probe of the normalization of the matter power spectrum $\sigeight$, with the tSZ power spectrum amplitude predicted to scale as $\sigeight^\gamma$, with $\gamma \sim 7$-$8$ \citep{komatsu02,reichardt12b}.
-The tSZ power spectrum amplitude has been constrained through measurements of the CMB at small angular scales \citep[e.g.,][]{lueker10,das11,reichardt12b}.
-However, the tSZ power spectrum signature is dominated by high-redshift, low-mass clusters that are not well studied at other wavelengths \citep[e.g.,][]{holder02b}.
+The tSZ power spectrum amplitude at few-arcminute scales ($l \sim 3000$) has been constrained through recent measurements of the small-angular-scale power spectrum of the mm-wave sky \citep[e.g.,][]{lueker10,das11,reichardt12b}.
+However, the tSZ power spectrum at these scales is dominated by high-redshift, low-mass clusters that are not well studied at other wavelengths \citep[e.g.,][]{holder02b}.
 Significant modeling uncertainty for this population of clusters complicates the translation of the measured tSZ power spectrum amplitude into a constraint on \sigeight\ \citep[e.g.,][]{lueker10}.

 An alternative approach to constraining \sigeight\ and other parameters that affect the growth of structure is to study just those galaxy clusters that can be individually detected in millimeter-wave maps through their tSZ signature.
 When redshifts are obtained for every cluster, this approach can constrain both \sigeight\ and the equation of state of dark energy \citep[e.g.,][]{wang98,haiman01}.
 The scaling of the observable (the number of clusters detected) with \sigeight\ is even steeper than for the power spectrum, with number counts going roughly as $\sigeight^{10}$ \citep[e.g.,][]{dudley12}.
 Constraints based on number counts are nearly independent of those using the tSZ power spectrum, making the two probes nicely complementary.